sunrick/kickme/README.md

 If you want to pull down data on your own for whatever reason see below!

+## Note about data

+Data for different seasons vary, i.e. some columns are present while others aren't.
+The `csv/all.csv` file normalizes all seasons to just have blanks for missing data.

+None of the data has been checked for accuracy and any errors present comes from source.

+Checkout the glossary of each data field [here](http://www.football-data.co.uk/notes.txt).

+I've added 3 extra fields for season, league, and country for `csv/all.csv`.

 ## Installation

 Add this line to your application's Gemfile: